oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    kubectl apply -f traefik-ingress-sample-domain2-cluster-cluster-1.yaml kubectl apply -f traefik-ingress-sample-domain2-cluster-cluster-2.yaml
    ```
       {{% /expand%}}

-   > Note: If you're interesed in details about the curl commands we will use throughout this sample to access each cluster through its ingress, see the the comments embedded within `/tmp/mii-sample/ingresses` yaml files themselves.
+   > Note: If you're interested in the details of the `curl` commands we use to access each cluster through its Ingress, see the comments embedded within the `/tmp/mii-sample/ingresses` YAML files.

-   > Note: We give each cluster ingress a different host name that's decorated using both its operator domain uid and its cluster name.
-This makes each cluster uniquely addressable even when cluster names are the same accross different clusters.
-For more more on ingresses and load balancers see TBD.
+   > Note: We give each cluster Ingress a different host name that is decorated using both its operator domain UID and its cluster name.
+This makes each cluster uniquely addressable even when cluster names are the same across different clusters.
+For more on Ingresses and load balancers, see TBD.

-1. _Set up access to a base WebLogic 12.2.1.4 image for this sample that will be used for creating the sample's model images.
-Do one of the following:_
+1. _Set up access to a base WebLogic 12.2.1.4 image for this sample that will be used for creating the sample's model images._

+   Do one of the following:

-   __Option 1 (recommended), set up access to an existing WebLogic image in in the [Oracle Container Registry](http://container-registry.oracle.com):__
+   - Option 1 (recommended), set up access to an existing WebLogic image in in the [Oracle Container Registry](http://container-registry.oracle.com):

      {{%expand "Click here for details." %}}

    a.
 Use a browser to access [Oracle Container Registry](http://container-registry.oracle.com).

    b.
-Choose an image location:
-      - For `JRF` domains, select `Middleware`, then `fmw-infrastructure`.
-      - For `WLS` domains, select `Middleware`, then `weblogic`.
+Choose an image location: for `JRF` domains, select `Middleware`, then `fmw-infrastructure`; for `WLS` domains, select `Middleware`, then `weblogic`.

    c.
 Select Sign In and accept the license agreement.

    d.
-Use your terminal to locally log in to Docker: `docker login container-registry.oracle.com`.
+Use your terminal to log in to Docker locally: `docker login container-registry.oracle.com`.

    e.
-Later on in this sample, when you run WebLogic Image Tool commands, the tool will use the image as a base image for creating model images.
+Later in this sample, when you run WebLogic Image Tool commands, the tool will use the image as a base image for creating model images.
 Specifically, the tool will implicitly call `docker pull` for one of the above licensed images as specified in the tool's command line using the `--fromImage` parameter.
 For `JRF`, this sample specifies `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4`, and for `WLS`, the sample specifies `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.

    {{% /expand%}}

-   __Option 2 (advanced users only), create your own WebLogic base image.__
+   - Option 2 (advanced users only), create your own WebLogic base image:

      {{%expand "Click here for details." %}}
    This alternative is recommended only for advanced users that are already familiar with the WebLogic Image Tool.
-You can create your own base image and then substitute this image's name after the WebLogic Image Tool `--fromImage` parameter throughout this sample, see [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).
+You can create your own base image and then substitute this image's name after the WebLogic Image Tool `--fromImage` parameter throughout this sample.
+See [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).
      {{% /expand%}}

-1. _Download the latest WebLogic Deploying Tooling and WebLogic Image Tool installer zips to your `/tmp/mii-sample/model-images` directory._
+1. _Download the latest WebLogic Deploying Tooling and WebLogic Image Tool installer ZIP files to your `/tmp/mii-sample/model-images` directory._

    {{%expand "Click here for details." %}}

-   WDT and WIT are both required to create your own Model in Image Docker images, so please download the latest version of each tool's installer zip to the `/tmp/mii-sample/model-images` directory.
+   WDT and WIT are both required to create your own Model in Image Docker images; download the latest version of each tool's installer ZIP file to the `/tmp/mii-sample/model-images` directory.
 Make sure that the files are named `weblogic-deploy-tooling.zip` and `weblogic-image-tool.zip`.

-   For example, visit the [GitHub WebLogic Deploy Tooling Releses](https://github.com/oracle/weblogic-deploy-tooling/releases) and [GitHub WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numberes are `1.8.0` and `1.8.4` respectively, call:
+   For example, visit the [GitHub WebLogic Deploy Tooling Releses](https://github.com/oracle/weblogic-deploy-tooling/releases) and [GitHub WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numbers are `1.8.0` and `1.8.4` respectively, call:

    ```
    curl -m 30 -fL https://github.com/oracle/weblogic-deploy-tooling/releases/download/weblogic-deploy-tooling-1.8.0/weblogic-deploy.zip \